DLzer/php-slim-4-api-boilerplate/README.md

 Container
 ---------

 Traditionally the style of fetching dependencies was to inject the whole container into your class which is considered an **anti-pattern**.
-We swithc up the method in this application by using modern tools like [PHP-DI](http://php-di.org/).
+We switch up the method in this application by using modern tools like [PHP-DI](http://php-di.org/).

 The DI used in this application is housed in a **Depedency Injection Container** ( DIC ).
 The method we use in this application is [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) and (constructor) DI.